NajamShehzad/type-sentry/CONTRIBUTING.md

     - Reference classes with `{ClassName}`
     - Reference instance methods with `{ClassName.methodName}`
     - Reference class methods with `{ClassName.methodName}`

-## Additional Notes

-### Issue and Pull Request Labels

-This section lists the labels we use to help us track and manage issues and pull requests.

-* `bug` - Issues for bugs in the code
-* `enhancement` - Issues for new features or improvements
-* `documentation` - Issues related to documentation
-* `help-wanted` - Issues where we need help from the community

 Thank you for contributing to TypeSentry!